-That’s according to Larry Klayman, a top Washington watchdog who years ago founded the Judicial Watch organization to monitor government activities and pursue prosecution of illegal government behavior.
-Klayman battled the Clinton White House in numerous cases and to this day remains the attorney of record in at least one pending dispute that accuses Hillary Clinton of involvement in her husband’s apparently illegal release of individuals’ White House files protected by the Privacy Act.
+Klayman to this day remains the attorney of record in at least one pending dispute that accuses Hillary Clinton of involvement in her husband’s apparently illegal release of individuals’ White House files protected by the Privacy Act.

-“The American people deserve to have full knowledge about Senator Clinton’s role in these scandals before the committee votes to confirm her, and I am the most knowledgeable person to testify on these issues,” Klayman wrote in a letter to committee leaders Sens.
-John Kerry and Richard Lugar.
+His earlier request to be allowed to address the committee noted, “The American people deserve to have full knowledge about Senator Clinton’s role in these scandals before the committee votes to confirm her, and I am the most knowledgeable person to testify on these issues.”

-“We need to scream right now,” Klayman told WND regarding her nomination for secretary of state.
+“We need to scream right now,” Klayman told WND regarding Clinton’s nomination for secretary of state.
 “She was the mastermind behind ‘ChinaGate’ and ‘Filegate.'”

 In the Chinagate scandal, documented on the Judicial Watch website, technology companies allegedly made donations of millions of dollars to various Democratic Party entities, including President Bill Clinton’s 1996 re-election campaign, in return for permission to sell high-tech secrets to China.